Yale-Medicaid/Documentation/docs/data_science/venv/py_venv.md

-# Python Virtual Envionments

-Setting up a virtual environment for each project is highly recommended.
-This ensures the code remains reproducible even if packages required by other projects are modified.
-The following shows one way to set up virtual environments using GitBash, other options are available using the cmd prompt if you're knowledgeable of that.

 The [Python Packaging User Guide](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) contains step-by-step instructions for creating and using a virtual environment, the steps below are explicit to one way to do so on our server.

 ### Creating a New Virtual Environment